Gampalagudem: Climate

 Gampalagudem experiences a hot climate throughout the year, characterized by high temperatures and moderate rainfall.
 The average high temperatures range from 32.2 Cin December to 44.7 C in May and April, while the average low temperatures range from 12.7 C in December to 21.8 C in June and July.
-The highest recorded temperature in Gampalagudem was 47.1 C in June 2, 2008.
-On the other hand, the lowest recorded temperature was 9.3 C in January 23, 1997.
+The highest recorded temperature in Gampalagudem was 47.1 C on June 2, 2008.
+On the other hand, the lowest recorded temperature was 9.3 C on January 23, 1997.
 Rainfall is a significant feature of the climate in Gampalagudem, with the highest average rainfall occurring in July (179.8 mm) and August (225.9 mm).
 The total annual rainfall in the region is approximately 982 mm.
 Despite the significant rainfall, the number of rainy days is relatively low throughout the year, with the highest number occurring in July and August.
 The average relative humidity ranges from 39% in March to 71% in September, with higher humidity levels during the monsoon months.
 Overall, Gampalagudem experiences hot temperatures, moderate rainfall, and varying levels of humidity throughout the year.